 As stimulative packages become exponentially larger in size, the curve of efficacy for monetary policy is peaking.
-We believe the Fed stimulus is transitioning from a diminishing return phase to the beginning of more negative developments.
+We believe the Fed stimulus is transitioning from a diminishing return phase to a negative one.
 The scarcity of financial assets yielding anything in real terms is creating a vigorous capital flow dynamic that is incredibly attractive for undervalued tangible assets.
-Growing concerns of monetary debasement emerging while investors continue to bid up commodity prices is leading to higher consumer prices.
+With growing concerns of monetary debasement emerging, investors continue to bid up commodity prices, leading to higher consumer prices.
 This should start becoming an issue for equity markets at excessive valuations yielding less than inflation.
 For instance, the S&P 500 earnings yield adjusted for CPI is now at its most negative level in 30 years.
-And it is likely much worse, because this is using what we strongly believe is an understated measure of true inflation.
+It is likely much worse, because this is using what we strongly believe is an understated measure of true inflation.
 Monetary dilution can only lead to higher financial asset prices until inflation begins to develop.
 At that point, as capital cost rises, Fed's policies become counterproductive, and a price reset for historically overvalued assets is needed.